Best Behavioral Management Tips for New Teachers

 Students will want to discuss your decisions.
 The longer a conversation lasts, the more control you lose.
 Never argue with students, it’s pointless.

-As you walk away, offer the student a chance to chat about it after class–privately.
+As you walk away, offer the student a chance to chat about it after class – privately.

-Tips on Student Engagement
+Our Best Tips on Student Engagement

 1. Create, teach, and reinforce a “start of the period” routine.